Major incident declared as 30,000 properties hit by water outages

 “I spoke to Dave (Hinton) this morning and I was very clear that I think he’s going to struggle to convince me and others, and most importantly my constituents and bill payers, that he can lead this company through,” she said.

-Details of bottled-water stations opened by SEW in Tunbridge Wells, East Grinstead and Ashford can be found on the company’s website.
+Details of bottled-water stations opened by SEW in East Grinstead and Ashford can be found on the company’s website.

+A bottled-water station at Tunbridge Wells Rugby Football club has run out of supplies, and will not be open again until 6pm, the company has said.

+“We’ve seen an increase in footfall as water supplies to your homes went off much earlier than we expected this morning, meaning supplies have run out faster.
+Once again, we’re very sorry for this,” said Mr Dean.

 One woman, driving with a child to pick up water from East Grinstead Sports Club, said hygiene was the biggest issue.